adambard/learnxinyminutes-docs/csharp.html.markdown

             }
             set
             {
-                throw new ArgumentException("You can't change gears on a PennyFarthing");
+                throw new InvalidOperationException("You can't change gears on a PennyFarthing");
             }
+        }

+        public static PennyFarthing CreateWithGears(int gears)
+        {
+            var penny = new PennyFarthing(1, 1);
+            penny.Gear = gears; // Oops, can't do this!
+            return penny;
         }

         public override string Info()